 The AARC wrestled with establishment of a high-speed mesh network for several years.
 The Broadband-Hamnet™ (BBHN) group developed a means to use off-the-shelf Linksys WRT54G/GL/GS wireless routers by developing firmware that changes the way the RF decks in these units work.
 Instead of operating as wireless access points, the radios are used to communicate with other nodes to build an automatically configuring MESH network.

 The first links were installed in early 2016 which connected the AARC club station on Rowan Street, to a hillside node hosted at AL4G’s residence on the Anchorage hillside, to Providence Alaska Medical Center.
 After that came a node at the Elmendorf Amateur Radio Society clubhouse on Elmendorf, a node at the Anchorage Senior Center, a node at the Alaska Native Medical Center warehouse on Tuttle Road, and finally nodes at Alaska Native Medical Center itself.
 Additional nodes have been added, and continue to be added.
 Our hope is to add connectivity to our directly served customers, such as the State of Alaska EOC, the Anchorage EOC, and others, as well as to provide access to our system from the Mat-Su Valley and even the Kenai-Soldotna areas.
-See the current node chart at the end of this page for a complete listing of active AARC Mesh N
+A most recent and important node installation was that of a Sector node installed on Site Summit; this node will provide access to the Anchorage MESH from the MatSu Valley area.
+See the current node chart at the end of this page for a complete listing of active AARC Mesh Nodes.

 The system has performed phenomenally well.
-There has been just one “reboot” needed of a node since the first equipment was installed a year ago.
 The nodes are easily managed “over the air”, thus virtually eliminating any need to visit a site unless some sort of hardware change or update is in order.
+We now have a great tool called “MeshStat” that gives us a quick snapshot of our entire network at a glance.
 On our major backbone links, we are seeing consistent throughput at 130 Mbps!

-Services operating on the MESH include several VOIP telephones (including video call capability), Winlink Post Offices, a very effective chat service, and even video feed and camera control from an IP camera located inside the EARS clubhouse.
+Services operating on the MESH include several VOIP telephones with a Raspberry Pi running a PBX (including video call capability), Winlink Post Offices, a very effective chat service, and even video feed and camera control from an IP camera located inside the EARS clubhouse, and internet gating for our two area APRS I-Gates.
 Future services may include a shared file server, more IP cameras, weather station feeds, remote control of HF stations, repeater linking, and more.

 The basics of MESH networking are actually quite simple, but the possibilities are endless.
 We HIGHLY encourage users to install a node if you are able.
 Your node not only gives you access to the MESH, but also helps BUILD the mesh and enhance its capabilities; your node effectively becomes an integral part of the MESH that can help move traffic more efficiently.